 You could also continue along the Cleveland Way and visit Kettleness and Runswick Bay if you are feeling energetic.

-Walk off the beach to the car park.
+Walk off the beach to the car park near the cliffs.
 Then look for the Cleveland Way signpost and the obvious track up the cliff side.
 Runswick Bay is another lovely fishing village with a sandy beach, sheltered bay and picturesque cottages.

 You could always turn this into a linear walk, the x4 bus is a regular service from Whitby to Middlesbrough, which calls at Runswick Bay and Sandsend.
 If you are arriving by car, a possible alternative would be to walk the other way, Sandsend to Whitby and back.
 In winter this will save any car parking charges.
 The carpark at Sandsend is free in the winter months.